 According to research, the answer to depression and anxiety might be hiding in our guts.

-Probiotics are good for the gut, but new research suggests that Lactobacillus—a probiotic bacteria found in yogurt—may reverse depression symptoms and anxiety.
+Probiotics are good for the gut, but studies suggest that Lactobacillus—a probiotic bacteria found in yogurt—may reverse depression symptoms and anxiety.
 Researchers at the University of Virginia found that lactobacillus fed to mice could alleviate their symptoms of depression that had been induced in the lab.

 They were able to identify the biological process responsible for the effect on mood—a direct link between the health of the gut microbiome and mental health—and believe the findings should hold true in people.
 “The big hope for this kind of research is that we won’t need to bother with complex drugs and side effects when we can just play with the microbiome,” explained lead researcher Alban Gaultier.
 “It would be magical just to change your diet, to change the bacteria you take, and fix your health—and your mood.”